Geowil/Geowil_Bank/README.md

     - Bonds are another way to allow a player to grow their gold through this plugin.
 The player buys a bond and then after a set amount of time the bond matures and can be sold for a greater value.
 The system can be turned on or off from the plugin settings or through a plugin command.
+- Minimum Deposits
+    - You can now set a minimum deposit amount that the player must meet to deposit any gold.

 ### Parameters